protojour/domain-engine/docs/src/scalars.md

-# Core scalar types
+# Ontol scalar types

-(This documentation should be extracted from the core domain)
+(This documentation should be extracted from the ontol domain)

 ```ontol
 bool